typedb/typedb-docs/0001-typedb/02-dev/02-schema.md

 [Important]
 Define queries are idempotent.
 Running the same define query a second time shall not produce any changes to the database schema.
-Running a modified version of an already executed schema definition query can add concepts to the schema but can’t modify existing ones.
+Running a modified version of an already executed schema definition query can add concepts to the schema but mostly can’t modify existing ones.
 TypeQL schema statements do NOT replace existing type definitions but rather add the missing parts.

+Two notable exceptions are: **rules** (defining a new rule with existing label/name will replace the existing rule) and **annotations**, like the `@key` keyword (can be added or removed).
 </div>

 ### Query example